edicon/hyperaudio-lite/README.md

 This viewer assumes you have a transcript container element containing `<p>` elements containing words wrapped in `<a data-m="12345">` elements.
 The `data-m` value there is a start time within the media file in milliseconds, which is typically what you get from processing services, even though JavaScript and HTML5 work in seconds for this.

-This viewer also assumes you have CSS defining an `active` class for your `p` and `a` elements, which unintuitively define what those elements look like before their words have been reached in the media (e.g. if the transcript is greyed out normally, and only becomes visible once the words are being said or have already been said, the grey color is your `active` class).
+This viewer also assumes you have CSS defining an `active` class for your `p` and `a` elements, which unintuitively defines what those elements look like before their words have been reached in the media (e.g. if the transcript is greyed out normally, and only becomes visible once the words are being said or have already been said, the grey color is your `active` class).

 Given those things, you include `hyperaudio-lite.js`, you init it after your transcript has loaded with the names of your transcript and media elements, and as the media plays, the transcript will update.
 The minimum serviceable HTML looks like this: